 Starting at $999 (about £719, AU$1,299), the brand-new Dell XPS 15 easily outshines the Samsung Notebook 9 when it comes to value, offering half as much RAM but far more powerful Nvidia GTX 1050 graphics and a 128GB SSD + 1TB HDD combo storage solution behind an FHD display.

-The laptop weighs just under three pounds and is merely 0.61 inches thick, making it one of the most portable 15-inch laptops we’ve ever tested.
-That said, there is one element of the chassis we’d have wished were a little tighter.
+The Samsung Notebook 9 comes in just under three pounds and is just 0.61 inches thick, making it one of the most portable 15-inch laptops we’ve ever tested.
+That said, there’s one part of the chassis we’d have wished were a little better.

 The most glaring flaw is in its keyboard which, while spacious and deep in travel, is awfully squishy feeling when it comes to feedback.
 While it’s certainly not the crisp, punchy experience we’re used to on laptops in this price range, it doesn’t impact your time using it – just anticipate a learning curve.
 It’s up to you whether some of the laptop’s other major benefits outweigh this flaw.

 Also, we found the keyboard backlighting to be awfully faint, not appearing much brighter than a glow-in-the-dark sticker and similar in hue.
 At the very least, the keys are well-spaced and leave room for a fantastic fingerprint sensor and touchpad.

 The touchpad on this laptop is coated in glass like before and offers up supreme palm rejection in that it not once triggered mouse movements while typing.
 Meanwhile, the fingerprint sensor is snappy to set up and speedy in action – all laptops should feature this standard.

 Display and audio

 Unsurprisingly, Samsung’s FHD display in use here is fantastic, offering excellent color reproduction through its LED panel.
 Reds absolutely pop while blacks all but disappear into the screen’s bonding.

-However, the laptop display’s true brightness potential is hidden behind an Outdoor Mode within the Samsung Settings app.
+However, the Samsung Notebook 9’s true brightness potential is hidden behind an outdoor mode within the Samsung Settings app.
 This increases the screen’s maximum brightness of 350 nits by another 150 to give a max brightness of 500 nits – which puts it in league with the MacBook Pro.